felikjunvianto/korpus-plagiarisme-indonesia/README.md

 This corpus was compiled while following the format of plagiarism detection competition corpus of [PAN 2011](http://www.uni-weimar.de/medien/webis/events/pan-11/pan11-web/plagiarism-detection.html).
 The inserted artificial plagiarism cases were compiled while following the outlined guide in ["An Evaluation Framework for Plagiarisme Evaluation"](http://www.uni-weimar.de/medien/webis/publications/papers/stein_2010p.pdf#page=4) publication by Potthast et. al (2011).

-This corpus consists of 65 Indonesian documents and a total of 94 artificial plagiarism cases.
+This corpus consists of 65 Indonesian plaintext documents and a total of 94 artificial plagiarism cases.

 ## Document Curating and Preprocessing ##